Richard Bird (computer scientist): Books

-Other organisational affilitations
+Other organisational affiliations

 He was a member of the International Federation for Information Processing (IFIP) IFIP Working Group 2.1 on Algorithmic Languages and Calculi, which specified, supports, and maintains the programming languages ALGOL 60 and ALGOL 68.

+Richard Bird Distinguished Dissertation Award

+On 4 August 2026, the establishment of the Richard Bird Distinguished Dissertation Award was announced.
+The award is given for outstanding PhD dissertations in functional programming.